Millions of people start new blogs every month but not many of them achieve success.

 1. Start your blog smartly

-Sometimes I think that new bloggers are so excited to get started that they miss a few really important steps due to a lack of research and preparation.
+Sometimes I think that new bloggers are so excited to start a blog that they miss a few really important steps due to a lack of research and preparation.

 Before you jump into blogging I recommend a few basics are taken care of: